kimrojas/Computational-Material-Science/environment-setup/ubuntu-standalone.md

 Here select the `Install tools` button

 open the terminal and follow the codes below:
+*PLEASE ADAPT THE PATH OF THE `VMware Tools` ACCORDING TO YOUR SYSTEM*

 ```
 # Create a local copy of the installation modules